20 Foods That Age You 20 Years

 High Fructose Corn Syrup

 This icky additive is commonly slipped into processed foods and snacks and is something you want to steer clear of as much as you can.
 “Although excessive sugar intake is detrimental to looking young altogether, high fructose corn syrup is believed to be the worst kind for your skin (and overall health),” shares Deborah Orlick Levy, M.S., R.D., Carrington Farms health and nutrition consultant.
 “The sugar in your diet can damage your skin’s collagen and elastin, making you look wrinkled with skin that is no longer firm,” she adds.
-Find out the 150 Worst Packaged Foods in America to get a better handle on what to avoid at all costs!
+Find out the worst packaged foods in America to get a better handle on what to avoid at all costs!

 High Glycemic Index Carbs

 Pasta aficionados, you might want to start swirling zucchini strands on your fork.
 “Foods such as bagels, oatmeal, pretzels, pasta, and cereal, have been proven to accelerate the skin’s aging process and wreak havoc on the skin, causing acne and rosacea,” shares Dr. Taz.
 “Even the self-proclaimed ‘healthy’ cereals with whole grains, which are lower in glycemic index, can be stocked full of wrinkle-inducing glucose.”
-If you adore pasta, be sure to check out these Ultimate Pasta Tips to Stay Skinny.
+If you adore pasta, be sure to check out these tips to eat pasta and still lose weight.

 Your skin just urgently texted: Please defriend that jerk the salt shaker.
 And its posse of high-sodium prepared foods, for that matter.
 “Foods that are high in sodium cause you to retain water and feel bloated.
 The water retention can make the skin look puffy and tired,” comments Orlick Levy.
 Dr. Taz also adds that “[High salt foods] trigger dehydration and some early studies show it damages DNA, shortening telomeres and accelerating aging.”
-These 24 Ways to Shrink Your Belly in 24 Hours can’t reverse aging, but they’ll at least help you de-puff, fast.
+These ways to shrink your belly in 24 hours can’t reverse aging, but they’ll at least help you de-puff, fast.

 Deep-Fried State Fair Food

 Corn dogs, elephant ears, onion rings, deep-fried Snickers…it’s obvious why these not-real-food fair foods are terrible for you, but we’ll hone in on the deep-fried part: “When we deep fry foods, we expose the oil and fat to extremely high temperatures.
 When this happens, free radicals, the primary culprit in aging, are formed,” offers Hayim.
 “These foods not only cause damage to our waistlines but to our organs and insides as well.”
 Eeek!
-Better clue yourself into more waist-widening things with these 40 Habits That Make You Sick and Fat.
+Better clue yourself into more waist-widening things with these habits that make you fat.